yobx.torch.in_transformers.classes.llama_attention#

 com.microsoft (

-"com.microsoft"domain registered in the builder): Uses thecom.microsoft.MultiHeadAttentioncontrib op from onnxruntime.
-GQA key/value heads are expanded (via repeat-interleave) to match the query head count before being passed to the op.
+"com.microsoft"domain registered in the builder): Uses thecom.microsoft.RotaryEmbeddingcontrib op for rotary embeddings and thecom.microsoft.MultiHeadAttentioncontrib op for attention from onnxruntime.
+GQA key/value heads are expanded (via repeat-interleave) to match the query head count before the attention op.
 The model runs efficiently on CPU and CUDA with OnnxRuntime.opset ≥ 24 (main opset ≥ 24): Uses the standard ONNX

 - Supported dtypes: